EnzoSeason/keeper/README.md

 ## Usage

-To run the project in "Production" on the local machine
+To run the project in Development mode on the local machine

 ```code
 docker compose up